nRF24/RF24/COMMON_ISSUES.md

    If the settings do not appear as above, troubleshoot wiring, pin connections, etc.

-3. If both of the above check out, the problem is likely in software or even hardware issues (bad radios etc.) See the following.
+3. If both of the above check out, the problem is likely the CE pin is wired wrong, or even hardware issues (bad radios etc.) See the following.